-Something To Crow About organizes and selects artwork for the exhibit.
+Something To Crow About organizes the exhibit.
 The "All-Crow" art show is comprised of professional, amateur, and student "crow-themed" artwork.
 Interested artists should contact Something To Crow About at [email protected]

 ARTIST GUIDELINES for Lancaster's 2018 "All-Crow" Invitational Art Show